BallisticLA/RandBLAS/rtd/source/tutorial/memory.rst

    no such members are declared as const.

 We're not totally satisfied with this document writ-large.
+It would probably be better if removed the commentary from the enumerations above and added lots of examples that refer to actual RandBLAS code.
+Alas, this will have to do for now.
 Questions about what specific parts of this policy mean or proposed revisions are welcome!
 Please get in touch with us on GitHub.